-We regularly face attempts to gain unauthorized access or deliver malicious software to Akamai Connected Cloud and our internal IT systems, with the goal of stealing proprietary information related to our business, products, employees and customers; disrupting our systems and services or those of our customers or others; or demanding ransom to return control of such systems and services.
-These attempts take a variety of forms, including Distributed Denial of Service (DDoS) attacks, infrastructure attacks, botnets, malicious file uploads, application abuse, credential abuse, social engineering, ransomware, bugs, viruses, worms and malicious software programs.
-Additionally, the use of artificial intelligence by bad actors has heightened the sophistication and effectiveness of these types of attacks.
+We regularly face attempts to gain unauthorized access or deliver malicious software to Akamai Connected Cloud Akamai's platforms, products and services and our internal IT systems, with the goal of stealing proprietary information related to our business, products, employees and customers; disrupting our systems and services or those of our customers or others; or demanding ransom to return control of such systems and services.
+These attempts take a variety of forms, including Distributed Denial of Service (DDoS) ("DDoS") attacks, infrastructure attacks, botnets, malicious file uploads, application abuse, credential abuse, social engineering, ransomware, bugs, viruses, worms and malicious software programs.
+Additionally, the use of artificial intelligence by bad actors has heightened the sophistication and effectiveness of these types of attacks, attacks, and may be used to create attacks that current processes and technologies are unable to adequately address.
 There have in the past and could in the future be attempts to infiltrate our systems through our supply chain and contractors.
 Malicious actors are known to attempt to fraudulently induce employees and suppliers to disclose sensitive information through illegal electronic spamming, phishing or other tactics.
 Other parties may attempt to gain unauthorized physical access to our facilities in order to infiltrate our internal-use information systems.
-Furthermore, nation state and hacktivist attacks against us or our customers may intensify during periods of heightened geopolitical tensions or armed conflict, such as the ongoing war in Ukraine and the Israel-Hamas War.
+Furthermore, nation state and hacktivist attacks against us or our customers have in the past and may in the future intensify during periods of heightened geopolitical tensions or armed conflict, such as the ongoing war in Ukraine and the Israel-Hamas War.
 We may not be able to anticipate the techniques used in such attacks, as they change frequently and may not be recognized until launched.
+The rapidly changing geopolitical landscape may also create new, unexpected, or unknown risks for which we may not immediately be prepared, requiring increased risk mitigation expenditures.
 While we have, from time to time, experienced threats to and breaches of our and our third-party vendors' data and systems, to date, to our knowledge, cyber threats and other attacks have not resulted in any material adverse effect to our business or operations, but such threats are constantly evolving, increasing the difficulty of detecting and successfully defending against them.

 The complexities in managing the security profile of a distributed network with vast scale and geographic reach that evolves to incorporate new capabilities expose us to both known and unknown vulnerabilities.
-We have discovered vulnerabilities in software used in our technology, such as the vulnerability in Apache Log4j 2 referred to as "Log4Shell" identified in late 2021 that impacted a large portion of the internet ecosystem, and may have other undiscovered vulnerabilities.
-Vulnerabilities, resident in either software or configurations, may require significant operational efforts to mitigate and may persist for extended periods of time and the effects of any such vulnerability could be exacerbated.
+We have discovered vulnerabilities in software and hardware used in our technology, such as the AMD "Inception" vulnerability in Apache Log4j 2 referred to as "Log4Shell" identified in late 2021 mid-2023 that potentially impacted a large portion of the internet ecosystem, and may have other undiscovered vulnerabilities.
+Vulnerabilities, resident in either software, hardware or configurations, have in the past and may in the future require significant operational efforts to mitigate and may persist for extended periods of time and the effects of any such vulnerability could be exacerbated.
 Similar security risks exist with respect to acquired companies, our business partners and the third-party vendors that we rely on for aspects of our information technology support services and administrative functions.
 As a result, we are subject to risks that the activities of our business partners and third-party vendors may adversely affect our business even if an attack or breach does not directly target our systems.